Make sure to browse the whole blog-post (there is a special discount for all our paintings)

 Painting like Edward Hopper?

-Theo never intended to paint like Edward Hopper, it is something that simply happened and has become part of his catalogue.
+I never intended to paint like Edward Hopper, it is something that simply happened and has become part of my catalogue.
 Perhaps it is a subconscious expression of that early encounter so many years ago, that irresistible fine art print, hanging in a shop window in a London street.